Life & Accidental Death & Disability (AD&D)

 • Dependent child(ren) — 20% of your elected coverage, subject to a $50,000 maximum.

-• If you are absent from work due to an injury or illness on the day your coverage will start, your coverage will start the next day you are actively at work.
+• If you are absent from work due to an injury or illness on the day your coverage will start, your coverage will start the next day you return to work.

 If you or your covered dependents sustain an accidental bodily injury while insured and the injury directly causes one of the following losses within 365 days after the incident, the plan will pay as follows: